-Class 3 or Class 4, Does It Matter?
+Class 3?
+Class 4?
+What The Hail?

-There are many shingle manufacturers that want a product they can slap a hail-resistant badge on, but they do not want a product that can withstand a large hailstorm.
+Here's a giant secret that nobody wants you to know: There are many shingle manufacturers that want a product they can slap a hail-resistant badge on, but they do not want a product that can withstand a large hailstorm.
 The takeaway is that not all Class 4 shingles are created equal.
 A Class 4 shingle is simply a shingle that passes a test in which a 2" steel ball is dropped from 20 feet.
 A shingle passes if it does not split or tear.
 Not exactly real-world conditions.
 This is exactly why we independently test the products we use.
 If it's not Class 4 rated, do not even bother-it's likely not going to last through even a mild hailstorm.

 When it comes to impact-resistant shingle ratings, Class 4 is the highest rating currently available.
 What this means is that there are products that can far exceed a Class 4 rating, but there is no certification to give them beyond "Class 4."